 Types Suitable For Growing Tomatoes In Containers

-There are many varieties of tomatoes, different colors, shapes and sizes.
-Tomato color ranges from orange, yellow, green, purple and chocolate.
+There are many varieties of tomatoes, different colors, shapes, and sizes.
+Tomato color ranges from orange, yellow, green, purple, and chocolate.

 Tomatoes are two varieties based on their tree growth (Bushy or Vines)

-Intermediate Tomatoes: these are vining variety tomato trees; these plants need support of stakes.
+Intermediate Tomatoes: these are vining variety tomato trees; these plants need the support of stakes.
 These plants produce the fruits till frost.

 The best varieties for Growing Tomatoes in Containers

-- Big Boy Bush Tomatoes: These tomatoes have a medium size, harvesting period is 72-80 days.
+- Big Boy Bush Tomatoes: These tomatoes have medium size, the harvesting period is 72-80 days.
 These varieties grow well in containers, give high yields, have good resistance power and these tomatoes have good taste.

-- Window Box Roma Tomato: These are hybrid tomatoes are pear shapes in dark red color with an amazing flavor.
+- Window Box Roma Tomato: These are hybrid tomatoes that are pear shapes in dark red color with an amazing flavor.
 These tomato plants produce high yields and very suitable for growing in containers.
 Harvesting period 60-65 days.